How to pay independent contractors

 • Mass payout systems for scale

 Think about this: Do you send international wire transfers by hand?
 Be ready for hassles with foreign currencies, expensive fees, and delays.
-Independent contractors should be paid quickly, securely, and affordably.
+Independent contractors should typically be paid quickly, securely, and affordably.

-With Payoneer Workforce Management: Send money to over 160 countries with competitive exchange rates and transparent fees.
-Your contracts can easily withdraw from their local bank or digital walletโ€”whichever they prefer.
+Pay talent in over 160 countries with transparent fees.
+Your contractors can easily withdraw from their local bank or a digital walletโ€”whichever they prefer.

 Step 6: Navigate currency and compliance for international hires